 What's on in Wiltshire

 A World Heritage City with the world famous Roman Baths and Pump Rooms.
 The architecture is fascinating from the medieval Abbey to the Georgian buildings of the Royal Crescent and The Circus.
-The new Thermae Bath Spa adds another ‘must’ for visitors The shopping is fantastic, there are a wide range of restaurants and the Theatre Royal hosts many a pre West End run.
-There are plenty of museums and art galleries.Festivals throughout the year such as the Bath Literary Festival and the Bath International Music Festival make it an interesting destination at any time.
+The shopping is fantastic, there are a wide range of restaurants and the Theatre Royal hosts many a pre West End run.
+There are plenty of museums and art galleries.Festivals throughout the year such as the Bath Festival and the Bath Film Festival make it an interesting destination at any time.
+Thermae Bath Spa adds another ‘must’ for visitors.
 The Jane Austen Centre

 Another World Heritage Site of standing stones dating back to BC.
 This is easily combined with a visit to Silbury Hill-largest man-made neolithic mound in Europe and West Kennet Long Barrow-an ancient burial site.
 The Cherhill White Horse can be seen nearby.
+It is run by the National Trust.
 It would also be possible to take in Marlborough, an attractive town with good shopping,

-It is difficult to do the city justice here but attractions include Bristol Zoo which is great for all the family, and @Bristol which has a hands-on science museum, .
+It is difficult to do the city justice here but attractions include Bristol Zoo which is great for all the family, and We The Curious which has a hands-on science museum, .
 There is also the SS Great Britain which received the prestigious Museum of the Year award in 2006.
+The Bristol Aquarium has a walk-through tunnel, a bay of rays and sharks.

 Wonderful University City with its historic walled